YufeiZhan/2020-Team-15/README.md

 1. Person A - `pod.cpp` - Name your pod
     * Open `pod.cpp` file and locate TASK 1
     * Type the name for your pod inside the double-quotes (you should discuss the choice of the name with your teammate)
+2. Person B - `pod.cpp` - Choose max speed
+    * Open `pod.cpp` file and locate TASK 2
+    * Tell us what the max speed of your pod is by replacing the 0 in the code with a real number